-Southwest Human Development introduced Raising A Reader to Arizona in 2010.
-The national program is designed to educate parents about the importance of early literacy skills and how they can build these skills in their young children to help them enter school ready to learn.
+Raising A Reader is a national program designed to educate parents and caregivers about the importance of early literacy skills and how they can help build these skills in their young children to help them enter school ready to learn.

-Parents attend eight weekly early literacy workshops, and after each, they take home a bag of books to share with their children.
+Parents attend eight weekly early literacy workshops via Zoom with their children, ages 0-5 (older family members are welcome to attend, too).
 Each week, the bag is exchanged for a new set of books.
-Parents who complete the program receive five high-quality children’s books to keep.
+Families who participate in the program receive 12 high-quality children books to build their home libraries and are connected to local resources!

 A Proven Solution